mcpython4-coding/core/doc/issues.md

 - issue 175:
     - bug: structures overlapping into not-generated chunks are not shown when the chunks respecify are generated
-    - fix: add an special list of pre-generated blocks which is injected into actual generation task array when the chunk generation is requested
+    - fix: add a special list of pre-generated blocks which is injected into actual generation task array when the chunk generation is requested

 - issue 176: